SNBQT/git-auto-init-and-push-by-folders/README.md

     ![](doc/6.png)

-1. completed edit `.env` file as below
+1. The edit sample of `.env` file as below

     ```
     # Init params